farhadab/sec-edgar-financials/README.md

 stock = Stock('AAPL')
-period = 'quarterly' # or 'annual', which is the default for Stock()
-# e.g. the next line will give you just the latest annual results
-# stock = Stock('AAPL')
-year = 2016 # can use default of 0 to get the latest
-quarter = 1 # 1, 2, 3, 4, or default value of 0 to get the latest
+period = 'quarterly' # or 'annual', which is the default for Stock() year = 2016 # can use default of 0 to get the latest quarter = 1 # 1, 2, 3, 4, or default value of 0 to get the latest
-# using defaults to get the latest annual, can simplify to just Stock('AAPL')
+# using defaults to get the latest annual, can simplify to stock.get_filing()
 filing = stock.get_filing(period, year, quarter)

 # financial reports (contain data for multiple years)